A guide to cannabis compounds

 - Cannaflavin B

-Flavonoids in cannabis exert a variety of effects, including some that are shared by terpenes and cannabinoids.
+Flavonoids in cannabis contribute to the entourage effect of cannabis compounds and exert a variety of effects, including some that are shared by terpenes and cannabinoids, the other two major cannabis compound classifications.
 Flavonoids present anti-inflammatory and neuroprotective properties.
 Apigenin possesses anxiolytic (anti-anxiety) and oestrogenic properties.
 Cannaflavin A and B are potent anti-inflammatory compounds.

 Why Whole-Plant Cannabis Extract So Important

-Now you know that more than 140 plant cannabinoids and a rich terpene and flavonoid profile stand behind the amazing therapeutic effects of cannabis.
-Most importantly, you know the secret behind the plant’s potency: an abundance of nature’s best organic compounds that work together to create more powerful effects.
-Although the cannabis plant contains many cannabinoids without any psychoactivity, and yet to be explored, they may be more promising than THC and CBD.
+Now you know that more than 140 plant cannabinoids and a rich terpene and flavonoid profile stand behind the amazing therapeutic cannabis compound effects.
+Most importantly, you know the secret behind the plant’s potency: an abundance of nature’s best organic compounds that work together to create more powerful cannabis compound effects.
+Although the cannabis plant contains many non-psychoactive cannabinoids, yet to be explored, they may be more promising than THC and CBD.

 This article was originally published on The Cannigma, and shared here with permission.